bitcointranscripts/bitcointranscripts/bitcoin-explained/silent-payments-part-2.md

 Speaker 0: 00:16:34

-Yeah, as I recall in the earlier podcast, the previous podcast we did on this, you just tweaked the set.
+Yeah, as I recall in the previous podcast we did on this, you just tweaked the set.
 Yeah, you used the same key to tweak it again.
 And that was to make sure that only the recipient can spend the money afterwards.
 And you're saying that it was implemented differently because this makes it easier to scan to see if you receive the payment.